damian-krychowski/simple-cache/README.md

 #Cache
 ###Factory
-To prepare the cache one should use dedicated factory
+Dedicated factory should be used to prepare the cache.

 ```c#
 var cache = CacheFactory.CreateFor<Cat>()